 How to Play Eurojackpot

 To play Eurojackpot you need to select a total of seven numbers.
-You must pick five main numbers between 1 and 50, plus two Star numbers from a separate set of 1 to 10.
-Get your entries in before the draw takes place on Friday night.
+You must pick five main numbers between 1 and 50, plus two Star numbers from a separate set of 1 to 12.
+Get your entries in before the draw takes place on Tuesday and Friday nights.

 Eurojackpot is played slightly differently in all 18 participating countries, but in Denmark you can take part in a Joker game alongside it and there are several different options for how to enter your numbers.
 The following guide shows the steps you need to take to play in Denmark.